Swallow (hieroglyph)

 The Ancient Egyptian Swallow hieroglyph is Gardiner sign listed no. G36 for swallow birds.
-The Sparrow hieroglyph appears similar in size and shape, though it lacks the swallow's forked tail and is used to represent small, or bad items.
+The Sparrow hieroglyph appears similar in size and shape, but it is used to represent small, or bad items.

 The swallow hieroglyph is used in Egyptian hieroglyphs as a phonogram or biliteral for wr-(or ur), and means items that are "great".
 It might be considered an equivalent to the cuneiform: gal, GAL, also meaning 'great'.
 The swallow hieroglyph is also an ideogram for the swallow birds.